KatyHerrick/modern-react-with-redux/README.md

 # Modern React with Redux
 (mid-late 2020)

 A collection of projects from Stephen Grider's Udemy Course: [Modern React with Redux](https://www.udemy.com/course/react-redux).
+Screenshots are available in individual project READMEs.
+Each project is runnable with the command `yarn start` and will run at `localhost:3000`, but some projects may require setting up a developer account to access certain APIs.

 ## Projects